 |NSE 05:30 | 01 Jan||PSL Ltd|

-Report on the Standalone Ind AS financial statements
+Report on the Audit of the Standalone Ind AS financial statements

 Corporate insolvency Resolution Process ("CIRP")

 The Hon'ble National Company Law Tribunal Ahmedabad("NCLT") by an order dated 15th February 2019 admitted the Corporate insolvencyResolution Process ("CIRP") consequent upon an application filed by PSL Limitedu/s 10 of IBC Code and appointed Mr. Nilesh Sharma as the Interim Resolution Professional("IRP") and subsequently by virtue of NCLT order dated 29th August 2019 Mr.Nitin Jain as Resolution Professional ("RP") in term of the Insolvency andBankruptcy Code 2016 ("Code") to manage the affairs of the Company as per theprovisions of the Code.
 The CIRP is ongoing.

 The NCLT order also provided for a moratorium with effect from Feb15.02.2019 till the completion of the Corporate Insolvency Resolution process (CIRP) oruntil it approves the resolution plan under section 31(1) or passes an order forliquidation of the company under section 33 whichever is earlier.
 Recently Committee ofCreditors took a decision to file an application for initiation of Liquidation Process ofthe Company in CIRP.